 This article was originally published by Lexis PSL.

 Commercial analysis: Will the Consumer Rights Act 2015 (CRA 2015) tighten up consumer notices?
-Louise Workman, partner, and Hannah Batten, solicitor at Ashfords LLP, consider the effect CRA 2015 will have on consumer notices.
+Louise Workman, partner at Ashfords LLP, consider the effect CRA 2015 will have on consumer notices.

 What is a consumer notice?